-- wheels on the ground and have all other work ceased and have no occupants before refuelling commences. - Ideally re-fuelling should be done by hand pumping, rather than from hand held containers. - All empty containers must be removed from the service park after the event. - Petrol is to be used as a fuel only, not for any other purposes. - All vehicle refuelling is to take place in the open air.
+- Ideally refuelling should be done by hand pumping, rather than from hand held containers. - All empty containers must be removed from the service park after the event. - Petrol is to be used as a fuel only, not for any other purposes. - All vehicle refuelling is to take place in the open air.
 Smoking and any other sources of ignition must be prohibited and a safe area should be enforced with an operator on stand-by with a fire extinguisher. - Those carrying out the refuelling, including those standing by with fire extinguishers, should ensure they are wearing protective clothing, including gloves and eye protection. - The use of mobile phones and radio communication should be strictly prohibited in the refuelling zone.